shwetaAgrawal/ai-developer/README.md

 Participants will learn how to:

-- Build a simple chat using Semantic Kernel and C#
+- Build a simple chat using Semantic Kernel and C# or python
 - Add plugins and enable auto calling to create Planners
 - Import existing APIs using OpenAPI
 - Implement Retrieval Augmented Generation (RAG)